build-server-protocol/build-server-protocol/bsp.md

 }
 trait ScalacOptionsItem {
     def target: BuildTargetIdentifier
+    /** Additional arguments to the compiler.
+      * For example, -deprecation. */
     def options: List[String]
+    /** The dependency classpath for this target, must be
+      * identical to what is passed as arguments to
+      * the -classpath flag in the command line interface
+      * of scalac. */
     def classpath: List[String]
     /** The output directory for classfiles produced by this target */ def classDirectory: String